gpoccianti/LCP_projects_Y7/README.md

 \sigma_s = \sqrt{\frac{n(n-1)(2n+5) - \sum_{j=1}^{q} t_j (t_j - 1)(2t_j + 5)}{18}}
 $$

-Here, the first term in the numerator is the variance of $ S $ assuming no ties, while the summation accounts for ties, reducing the variance. $ q $ is the number of unique values that have ties, and $ t_j $ is the count of occurrences for each tied value.
+Here, the first term in the numerator is the variance of $S$ assuming no ties, while the summation accounts for ties, reducing the variance. $q$ is the number of unique values that have ties, and $t_j$ is the count of occurrences for each tied value.

-If $Z < Z_{\alpha/2}$ at a significance level $ \alpha $, then no significant trend exists in the time series.
+If $Z < Z_{\alpha/2}$ at a significance level $\alpha$, then no significant trend exists in the time series.

 (References: [https://doi.org/10.2307/1907187](https://doi.org/10.2307/1907187), [doi:10.1017/S0020268100013019](doi:10.1017/S0020268100013019))